fd4s/fs2-kafka/docs/producers.md

 ## Serializers

-[`Serializer`][serializer] describes functional composable serializers for record keys and values.
+[`Serializer`][@:api(fs2.kafka.Serializer)] describes functional composable serializers for record keys and values.
 We generally require two serializers: one for the record key and one for the record value.
 Serializers are provided implicitly for many standard library types, including:

 - `Array[Byte]`, `Double`, `Float`, `Int`, `Long`, `Short`, `String`, and `UUID`.